willyywt/willyywt.github.io/_posts/2022-01-19-weekly-summary-2022-2nd.md

 * If you use a function without declaration, fortran will happily compile.
 (Of course, use  `implicit none` to make compilers error against this)
 * Fortran will try to find its definition elsewhere.
 (Not too bad ugh?)
 * Fortran will assign a default return type for this function (`integer` or `real`), but the return type will not match with your definition elsewhere.
 If your definition is `double precision`, fortran will *not* link the function to your defintion, while still compiling!
 In fact, fortran will "cleverly" add a stub function which returns zero, and ignoring your definition entirely!
 (WTF??)

 The solution: in addition to `implicit none`, define your function in the module, and use the module in other files.
 Other files will correctly link to the definition, and error out if the name, parameter type or return type of the function is different than the definition in the module.

 ## LBM Calculation steps
 The program from the postdoc is indeed much more simpler than many traditional methods like FEM (Finite Element Method) or SPH Method (Smooth Particle Hydrodynamics Method).
-(In fact, Prof Liu assigned this to the postdoc in consideration of LBM's potential to compete with traditional methods.)
+(In fact, Prof Liu assigned this to the postdoc to try out LBM's potential to compete with traditional methods.)
 It's also much simpler than many algorithms taught in CS.

 1. Assign initial condition.
 2. Collision: use the collision operator to calculate the next state of particles.
 (Only done for internal particles)